abidnazirisami/abidnazirisami.github.io/index.markdown

 <h1>Research Interests</h1>

  My overall research interest lies in testing learning enabled system.
-I am working on various testing techniques to find bugs in Deep Learning Libraries such as PyTorch, Tensorflow, Jax etc. To date, I have reported 48 bugs in PyTorch and Tensorflow ([full list of reported bugs](https://docs.google.com/spreadsheets/d/1r03ajIybbPeLBqHdxbD54Qghwoy8NjL2weeh89vX7wM/edit?usp=sharing)).
+I am working on various testing techniques to find bugs in Deep Learning Libraries such as PyTorch, Tensorflow, Jax etc. To date, I have reported 48 bugs in PyTorch and Tensorflow ([list of reported bugs](/bugs/)).
 I am also working in generating complex test cases for Autonomous Driving Systems (ADS).

 <h1>Publications</h1>